-With drivers the shaft length you choose will effect on amount of clubhead speed you can create vs the amount of control you have.
+With drivers the shaft length you choose will effect the amount of clubhead speed you can create vs the amount of control you have.

 As shaft length increases so clubhead speed also increases.
 However, as shaft length increases it is common for players to struggle to deliver the club as consistently, making it more difficult to make solid contact.
 That means there is a compromise worth considering – is it really worth going for a longer shaft in your driver if the quality of strike becomes less consistent?

-Some brands now offer different length shaft options, such as with the new so you can try before you buy, while any good fitter can take length off your driver if you need to add control to your game.
+Some brands now offer different length shaft options, so you can try before you buy, while any good fitter can take length off your driver if you need to add control to your game.

 What Length Putter Should I Use?